Anirudh-Bansal-Gith/High-School-Competitive-Exam-Quiz-Generator/README.md

 ### Internal File Format
 Use `---` (three dashes) to separate questions.

 Example:
 What is the SI unit of force?

 A) Newton

 B) Joule

 C) Pascal

 D) Watt

 Answer: A

 ---
 Next question...

 ## ⚠️ Notes & Disclaimers
-* **OS Compatibility:** Optimized for Windows.
-On Linux (like BigLinux), quizzes exceeding 60 questions may experience scrolling glitches due to coordinate limits.
+* **OS Compatibility:** Optimized for Windows.On Linux, quizzes exceeding 60 questions may experience scrolling glitches due to coordinate limits.
 * **Question Accuracy:** The sample questions were AI-generated for testing.
 Their academic relevance has not been verified; please use your own question sets for actual study.
-* **Ethics:** UI optimization and event handling logic were developed with assistance from Google Gemini.
+* **Ethics:** UI optimization and event handling logic were developed with assistance from Ai.

 ## 🛠️ Requirements
 * Python 3.x